Erskine, Minnesota: Historic businesses

 Until 1980, Erskine was mostly a service community for the local agricultural community.
 In the early 1900s, the town had four grain elevators, an ice plant, a lumber mill and several blacksmith shops.
 Even as late as 1980, the town businesses included a grain elevator, a creamery, a lumber yard, a fuel delivery service, and several farm implement dealers, junkyards and repair shops.
 As family farming in the area declined, the agricultural services component has diminished as larger growers took their supply and services business to larger communities.

-Erskine Manufacturing aka Erskine Attachments
+Erskine Attachments

 Erskine was once the home of Erskine Attachments, formerly known as Erskine Manufacturing Company, established in 1948.
 The company began as a manufacturer of heavy equipment snowblowers and grain hitch elevators before changing its name to Erskine Attachments when it began manufacturing a line of Skid Steer Attachments for the Ingersoll Rand Bobcat company.
 Now private, Erskine Attachments manufactures more than 40 skid steer attachments including brush mowers, snowblowers, blades, buckets, grapples, post drivers, stump grinders, tree shears, and others that fit all skid steers and some front-end loaders that utilize the skid steer style quick attach mechanism.
 Erskine Attachments was used as a pilot for the Minnesota JOBZ incentive program to revitalize Minnesota's manufacturing opportunities and has been referenced for its continuance as a viable success story.
 Erskine Attachments is now just outside of Fosston.